-Figure 13 is a contoured stereogram of poles to schistosity and cleavage.
-Figures 13a and 13b are uncontoured stereograms of poles to cleavage and schistosity respectively.
-It can be noted that the poles form a broad, irregular girdle along a great circle.
-This feature shows that the cleavage and schistosity have both been warped.
-The markeconcentration near the south edge of the stereogram is related to the area of best developed schistosity which occurs in highly altered rocks on the south side of Nitchell Glacier.
-This concentration is not a result of the warping.
+Figure 13 is a stereogram of poles to schistosity and cleavage.
+These poles form a broad, irregular girdle along a great circle.
+This feature shows that schistosity and cleavage have been warped.
+There is a marked concentration of poles near the south edge of the stereogram.
+This concentration is related to the area of best developed schistosity in the highly altered rocks on the south side of the Mitchell Glacier.
+It is not a result of the warping.

-In the past empirical observation in the field has shown that in many localities cleavage and schistosity bear a consistent relationship to major structures.
-This, however, does not seem to be the case in the Mitchell-Sulphurets district.
-There are some areas that contain well-developed quartzsericite schists where the schistosity is about 90 degrees to the main faults or lineaments.
-These areas are scarly as wide as they are long.
-No folds or shear zones can be found that are responsible for these large areas of well-developed schistosity or cleavage.
-If this is the case then there should be some other mechanism responsible for the production of these structures.
-A very significant feature is the direct correlation between the degree of alteration and the development of achietosity.
+In determining the origin of the schistosity and cleavage several important factors should be considered.
+First, no major folds or shear zones can be found that are responsible for areas of well-developed schistosity or cleavage.
+Secondly, there is a direct correlation between the degree of alteration and the development of schistosity.
 Typically the most highly altered rocks, provided micaceous minerals are present, have the best developed schistosity.
-The only slightly altered rocks that have good cleavage or any schistosity in them are some of the incompetent sediments.
-The development of schistosity and cleavage in the Mitchell-Sulphurets region may have been dependent on two factors: The degree of alteration and the amount of stress in the rock at the ti e of alteration.
-As alteration proceeded micaceous minerals crystallized and simultaneously the strength of the rock was decreased.
-If there was sufficient stress in the rock at the time of alteration the micaceous minerals would tend to be aligned perpendicular to this stress.
-Development of schistosity in this manner would be somewhat similar to the development of axial plane or AB cleavage of folds, but it would be directly related to alteration and not to regional deformation of the rock.
+The only slightly altered rocks that have good cleavage are some of the incompetent sedi-The writer sees no reason why schistosity and cleavage ments. should necessarily be a result of folding or a result of the development of shear zones.
+He believes that the development of the schistosity and cleavage in the Mitchell-Sulphurets Region was dependent on two main factors: the degree of alteration and the amount of stress in the rock at the time of alteration.
+As the alteration proceeded micaceous minerals crystallized and the strength of the rock was decreased.
+If there was sufficient stress in the rock at the time of alteration the micaceous mimerals would tend to be aligned perpendicular to this stress.
+Development of schistosity in this manner would be somewhat similar to the development of axial plane or AB cleavage of folds, but it would be directly related to the areas of alteration and not to regional deformation of the rock.